kaneiscoding/DATA-605-Final-Project/README.md

 ## Question 1: What team has been the best in their region?

+To begin my analysis, I want to know which team has performed the best in their respective region (North America, China, Korea, and EU) between 2018-2022.

 <img src="https://github.com/kaneiscoding/DATA-605-Final-Project/blob/main/Graphics/Q1%20Annotated.png"  alt="Question 1" width="900">

+We can see from the visualization above that Gen.G has performed the best in the LCK (Korea), however not by much when compared to the other top 4 teams.
+In North America (LCS), Cloud9 has clearly been the best team in terms of win percentage.
+They have qualified for the World Championship every year since their inception in 2014.
+In Europe (LEC) we see similar parity as in Korea with G2 Esports being the best and Fnatic following closely behind.
+Interestingly, between 2015 and 2020 only G2 or Fnatic had won the domestic title.
+In China (LPL), there is a clear best being Top Esports.

+All of these teams are considered the best and are considered staples in their respective regions, often being the regulars in playoffs and international tournments.

 <br>

 ## Question 2: What team has been the best internationally?

+We've seen who performs the best in their region, but what about internationally.
+The international tournaments are considered the most prestigous as that's when you compete again all of the best teams in the world.
+These tournaments also pose a different challenge as along with the extra pressure, you are facing against teams you haven't played all year.

 <img src="https://github.com/kaneiscoding/DATA-605-Final-Project/blob/main/Graphics/Q2%20Annotated.png"  alt="Question 2" width="900">

+The above visualization shows the top 20 teams in terms of international tournament win percentage.
+Gold teams have won an international tournament while the blue teams have not.
+We see a concentration of gold at the top with a few more gold teams scattered throughout.
+The most interesting thing is that the top 14 teams in the graph are from either China or Korea.
+These regions are condisered the best in the world and have historically dominated international tournmanets.

 <br>

 ## Question 3: Who has been the best in their respective role?

+Now that we have analyzed the teams, let's take a closer look at the players.
+As mentioned before, there are 5 different roles in League of Legends, so it's important to compared apples to apples.
+Let's see who has been the most successful in terms of winning in each role.

 <img src="https://github.com/kaneiscoding/DATA-605-Final-Project/blob/main/Graphics/Q3%20P1%20Annotated.png"  alt="Question 3a" width="900">

+Top: We see that Zeus has the best win percentage by a significant margin.
+Also interstingly 4 of the top 5 players are Chinese, with only Khan being from Korea.

+Support: Wolf from Korea tops the support role with a fellow Canadian, Vulcan, coming in at 5th!

+Midlane: The Koreans dominate the midlane role with 5 out of the top 5 being from the region.
+Faker who is at the top, is often considered by fans to the best player in history with 3 world championships.

+Jungle: Once again we see domination from the Asian regions in the jungle role with Oner topping the list with a signicant margin.

+Bottom: In the bottom role we see 3 world champions top the list with 2 North Americans (and my personal favorite player, Sneaky) following behind.

+However, maybe looking just at win percentage doesn't tell the whole story.
+Perhaps their are some talented players who are stuck on lower tier teams that don't win as much.
+A good metric to see how impactful you are during a game is how much damage you have inflicted to the enemy.
+That is what the below visualization captures.
+Note that the support role is excluded as their role is not focused around doing damage.

 <img src="https://github.com/kaneiscoding/DATA-605-Final-Project/blob/main/Graphics/Q3%20P2%20Annotated.png"  alt="Question 3b" width="900">

+We see a player, TheShy show up at the top of the top laner role who was not present in the win percentage graph.
+Not only are they at the top, but they eclipse everyone else by a large margin which is very impressive when compared to the other positions where the damage / min. numbers are much closer between players.

 <br>

 ## Question 4: What are the most important factors in winning a game?

+Next, let's see how some game metrics differ between the losing team and the winning team.

 <img src="https://github.com/kaneiscoding/DATA-605-Final-Project/blob/main/Graphics/Q4%20Annotated.png"  alt="Question 4" width="900">